On Penalty-based Bilevel Gradient Descent Method: Solving Bilevel Problems with Non-convex Lower-level Objectives

-\end{Assumption}
+\end{assumption}

-In reinforcement learning, it has been proven in \citep[Lemma 8\&9]{mei2020softmax} that the non-convex discounted return objective satisfies the PL inequality under certain parameterization.
-Moreover, recent studies found that over-parameterized neural networks can lead to losses that satisfy the PL inequality \citep{liu2022loss}.
+Taking policy optimization in reinforcement learning as an example, it has been proven in \cite[Lemma 8\&9]{mei2020softmax} that the non-convex discounted return objective satisfies the PL inequality under certain policy parameterization.
+Moreover, recent studies have found that over-parameterized neural networks can lead to losses that satisfy the PL inequality \citep{liu2022loss}.

 Under the PL inequality, we consider the following potential penalty functions: